mahanfr/Nmet/README.md

 ## About The Project

-A General Purpose Compiled Programming Language that generates x86-64 assembly as Intermediate representation (IR) which can be compiled to binary using nasm.
+A General Purpose Compiled Programming Language that compiles to x86-64 ELF object file or Nasm compatable asm text file.
-We eventialy will move away from nasm and implement our own loader but the current goal is to become self hosted by writing the compiler in itself!
+This compiler can directly generate x86-64 Elf file using it's internal assembler whitout any thirdparty tool or library!

+Language in the current state is not compelete and lacks any convenience tools for making real world applications but check out some of the [examples](./examples) that shows Some of the Nmet programming language capabilities.

 Use the `docs/README.md` to get started.